freqtrade/freqtrade/docs/freqai.md

 ### Building the feature set

+!! slightly out of date, please refer to templates/FreqaiExampleStrategy.py for updated method !!
 Features are added by the user inside the `populate_any_indicators()` method of the strategy by prepending indicators with `%`: